 Whether you find it as a last-minute easter decoration or simply as a lovely handmade bloom, I hope you enjoy making this flower.

 If you like this design and would like to get weekly tips and updates from Amelia Makes, be sure to sign up for emails.
-As a bonus, I’ll send you the free download for this dogwood blossom pattern!
+As a bonus, I’ll send you pdf downnloads for some of my most popular designs:

 Keep the crafting delightful!